mariojgt/skeleton/README.md

 - [ ] Webpack setup with tailwind css and sweetalert2.
 - [ ] Simple out of the box Laravel Authentication.
 - [ ] Example Laravel components, and layout structure.
+- [ ] Tailwind with npm presetup for runing with packages.

 # Installation